15 min read

 Apprenticeships: The Accelerator

-In 2023, nearly 61,000 individuals participated in registered cybersecurity apprenticeship programs, a 254% increase in just five years (Department of Labor).
+In 2023, nearly 61,000 individuals participated in registered cybersecurity apprenticeship programmes, a 254% increase in just five years (Department of Labor).
 Major employers including Amazon and IBM use apprenticeships for talent development.

 Apprenticeships offer paid, on-the-job training with mentorship and often lead to certifications.
-The Department of Labor, NIST's NICE initiative, and Apprenticeship.gov maintain directories of registered programs.
+The Department of Labor, NIST's NICE initiative, and Apprenticeship.gov maintain directories of registered programmes.

 Building Your Strategic Pathway